guidomb/ios-scripts/README.md

 ### script/cibuild

 This script must be run in the CI environment.
 It bootstraps the project, builds it and run the test.

-#### Carthage issues

-Thee are some limitation when using Carthage as the dependency management tool in services like Travis CI.

-##### GitHub API rate limit

-If you are using Carthage in a machine with a shared public IP, like in Travis CI, you are sharing the GitHub rate limit quota with the rest of the clients.
-Because Carthage uses the GitHub API this could be a problem.
-That is why is recommended in such environments to use your own access token.

-To tell Carthage to use your own access token and in order for the bootstrap script to install the custom version of Carthage you need to define the environmental variable `GITHUB_ACCESS_TOKEN`.

 ### General configuration variables